It’s true: Global Debauchery won a Liebster Award!

 Ooh, good question.
 I don’t know that all of my weird nights are “odd,” as much as they were “inconvenient.”
 I’ve slept in a few airports.
 I slept in a teepee in Fairbanks, Alaska.
 I slept in a historic hotel in Kalispell, Montana with hallways reminiscent of “The Shining.”
 Oh, I also slept under a tarp backcountry in Yellowstone once.
 It rained all night and I just laid there, soaking wet and cold, crying in my sleeping bag for hours.
 Good times.

-- Have you had any bad experiences whilst travelling?
+Have you had any bad experiences whilst traveling?
 What happened?

-- Is there anything you do on your travels or in your everyday life to minimise your impact on the environment?
+Is there anything you do on your travels or in your everyday life to minimize your impact on the environment?

 We should probably be much, much better about this than we are, but we do practice the environmental basics.
 We always reuse our towels in hotels, we recycle whenever possible, Jeff is a staunch anti-litterer, I’m a staunch “no trace” advocate, we reuse plastic bags when we receive them, and we try to use reusable bags, etc. This question might inspire me to be even better about it, actually.

-- Mention 3 things you miss when you are travelling.
+Mention 3 things you miss when you are traveling.

 So many to choose from!
 Pasta arrabiata in Rome, Jaeger schnitzel in Berlin, and goulash in Bratislava.
 I love comfort food, especially eastern European comfort food.
 The most recent memorable meal we had was at a steakhouse in Puerto Rico.
 They had bread rolls with fig and bacon butter, gouda truffle mac and cheese, and wagyu with a bone the size of Jeff’s forearm.
 Hands down the best steak I’ve ever had.
 It was amazing.

-- What’s the craziest thing you’ve done whilst travelling?
+What’s the craziest thing you’ve done whilst traveling?
 Where and why?

 Hmmm.
 I did a shark cage excursion on my honeymoon on the North Shore in Hawaii.
 We were the first tour of the day and turned out to be the only tour of the day because the swells were so high.
 You have a cage attached to the back of a boat, so when you’re physically in the cage, you’re being slammed around inside the cage by the swells and then slammed around by the cage hitting the boat as well.
 I was trying to brace myself by hugging the cage bars as tight as I could when I realized my arms were technically outside the safe zone and might potentially become shark bait.
 I left battered and bruised that day, but not because of the sharks.